 The majority of owners handle their corn snake for between 10 and 20 minutes.
 Since some snakes like being handled and some don’t, the exact amount depends on your corn’s preferences.

-Let your snake’s body language guide how you handle them.
-Don’t try to force it to do something that it doesn’t want to do.
+Let your snake’s body language guide how much/little you handle them.
+Don’t try to force your snake to do something that it doesn’t want to do.
 Try to identify the signs of agitation in corn snakes:

 - Flicking the tail